aslamanver/io-session-handler/README.md

 const session_handler = require('io-session-handler').from(io, { timeout: 5000 })
 ```

+This array contains all the concurrent sessions `session_handler.sessions`.

 ## Client Connection

 You can connect from web-client, iOS or Android